samuelLegus/ComplexGameSystems/README.md

   - GLM (for mathematics)
   - STB (for simple image loading)
   - FBX SDK 2015.1 (for the optional FBXLoader library for loading FBX models)

+Setup:

+  - Pull the entire repo to your local machine.
+  - Use cmake on the GLFW dependency and build it in debug and release.
+  - Install the FBX SDK 2015.1 (VS2013 edition if using VS2013).
+  - You may need to tweak the environment variable for the FBX SDK directory.

 Visual Studio Project Template: